Women's football in England: Banning, decline, and reappearance

 The 1920s saw the re-emergence of unsubstantiated theories which contended that football threatened women's health and morality.
 In 1921, the Football Association banned all women's teams from playing on Association-affiliated grounds, arguing that the game is "not fitted for females", citing the high costs of player expenses, and alleging financial corruption.
 Dick, Kerr's player Alice Barlow recounted how women players disputed these rulings, explaining that "we could only put it down to jealousy.
 We were more popular than the men and our bigger gates were for charity".
 While a handful of teams, like Dick, Kerr's, found alternative venues, the FA's decision saw most women's teams disband and reduced spectator numbers for the few who remained.

 For several decades, this decision meant that professional women's football virtually ceased to exist.
-Women developed their own amateur leagues, such as the English Ladies' Football Association (ELFA) which incorporated 57 teams, however these leagues drew in far smaller crowds and funding remained limited.
+Women developed their own amateur leagues, such as the English Ladies' Football Association (ELFA) which incorporated 57 teams, but these leagues drew in far smaller crowds and funding remained limited.
 In the context of widespread popular interest in the game following England's men's 1966 World Cup triumph, the Women's Football Association was established in 1969 which oversaw the creation of a women's England and premier league team.
 It would take a further two years – and an order from UEFA – to force the (men's) Football Association to remove its restrictions on the playing rights of women's teams.
 In the same year, the Mitre Challenge Trophy was created as the first national cup competition for women's teams in England, a competition which would eventually morph into the FA Women's Cup.
 Although the Women's Football Association did much to advance the game, taking an English team to the European Championship Final in 1984, insufficient funds continued to stunt growth at a grassroots level.

+Around the same time, women were increasingly becoming involved around the sport in non-playing roles, such as Mary Raine who in February 1969 was sent to report on the Chelsea-Sunderland league game for radio's Sports Report, becoming the first woman to report on sport for the BBC, and Patricia Gregory, who helped found the women's FA.